StriveMath/p5-python-web/README.md

 # p5-python-web

 p5-python-web is a Python execution context with [p5.js](https://github.com/processing/p5.js) bindings.
-It uses [Skulpt](https://github.com/skulpt/skulpt) to execute p5.js sketches written in Python.
+It uses [Skulpt](https://github.com/skulpt/skulpt) to execute p5.js sketches written in Python on the web.
 Its dynamic bindings allow for any p5.js library to be used as well.

 # Usage